 SAON will engage and facilitate connections among Arctic observation stakeholders to create and maintain a sustained Arctic Observing System.
 SAON will help to identify the Arctic Observations value tree, so that a holistic benefit analysis can be made for the current system sustainability and its potential expansions, and to facilitate funding possibilities to support infrastructures required for observations.

-Objective 1.1: Assessment of national observational capacities
+Objective 1.1: Inventory of national observational capacities

 Description: Develop an ongoing inventory of national capacities, (long-term) observations and monitoring, science/implementation plans, and investment strategies.
 Gather inventory information through national focal points and observing networks and maintain an open database of - and gateway to - all Arctic observation activities.